Spreading speeds in reducible multitype branching random walk: The irreducible case

 \section{The irreducible case}

+The discussion starts with a simple lemma which is easily deduced from Seneta (\citeyear{MR0389944,MR719544}), Theorems 1.1, 1.5. \begin{lem} Let $M$ be an irreducible matrix with all its entries finite and nonnegative.
+Then $M$ has a ``Perron--Frobenius'' eigenvalue (which is positive, and of largest modulus) $e^\rho$, and there is a finite $C$ that is independent of $n$, $\nu$ and $\sigma $ such that $ e^{-n\rho}(M^n)_{ \nu\sigma} \leq C $ and, for primitive $M$, $ n^{-1}\log(M^n)_{ \nu\sigma} \rightarrow\rho$. \end{lem}

-In this section there is a single class and the matrix $m$ is primitive up to the final result in the section, where periodic $m$ are considered.
+In this section it is assumed that there is just one class of types, so the matrix $m$ is irreducible, that the exponential moment condition~(\ref{mgood}) holds and that $m$ has \PF eigenvalue $\kappa$.
+In fact the matrix $m$ is assumed primitive up to the final result in the section, where periodic $m$ are considered.
 Though rather simple, that extension to periodic $m$ is important in establishing the main result.
-Most results in this section are not novel, though formally some may be new.

-\begin{lem} Suppose that there is just one class of types, that (\ref{m good}) holds, that the matrix $m$ is primitive with \PF eigenvalue $\kappa$, and that the branching process is supercritical.
-Then $\swFd{\kappa}$ is an r-function. \end{lem} \begin{proof} Lemma \ref{analytic} gives that $\kappa$ is \convex\ and closed.
-Also, $\kappa(0)>0$ because the process is supercritical.
-Hence, using Lemma \ref{covex-d}, $\Fd{\kappa}$ is increasing, less than zero somewhere, and convex.
-Thus $\swFd{\kappa}$ is a proper convex function that is strictly negative somewhere, left-continuous and infinite when strictly positive and so is an r-function. \end{proof} \begin{propn} Suppose that there is just one class of types, that (\ref{m good}) holds and that the matrix $m$ is primitive with \PF eigenvalue $\kappa$.
-Then
+Most results in this section are not novel, though several are (I believe) new and their discussion underpins later developments.
+The first lemma is a simple upper bound on transforms that is an ingredient in the upper bounds on numbers described in the proposition that follows it. \begin{lem} \end{lem} \begin{pf}Using~(\ref{powm}),